bedrocklinux/bedrocklinux-website/markdown/1.0beta2/concepts.md

 environment expectations are met *and* things interact smoothly as they would if they were all from the same distribution.

-From a high-level conceptually point of view, when a filesystem access attempt is made, Bedrock Linux goes through the following rules to determine which if any ~{stratum~} should provide the given file.
+From a high-level, conceptual point of view, when a filesystem access attempt is made, Bedrock Linux goes through the following rules to determine which if any ~{stratum~} should provide the given file.
 The end result of these rules is that various pieces of software will see the correct instance of a file if there is some associated environment expectation without constraining them such that they would lose the ability to fully interact with software from other distros.

 Note that while it is useful to understand these rules to tweak or debug them, it is not expected that one keeps them in mind during typical, day-to-day